passt - Man Page

 - --dns-forward addr

-Map addr (IPv4 or IPv6) as seen from guest or namespace to the first configured DNS resolver (with corresponding IP version).
+Map addr (IPv4 or IPv6) as seen from guest or namespace to the nameserver (with corresponding IP version) specified by the --dns-host option.
 Maps only UDP and TCP traffic to port 53 or port 853.
 Replies are translated back with a reverse mapping.
 This option can be specified zero to two times (once for IPv4, once for IPv6).

 - -S, --search list